waypost/sweeper-site/src/pages/content/privacy.md

 ## Contact

-If you have any questions about this policy, contact us at:
+If you have any questions about this policy, [contact us](/contact).
-**support@searlestreet.com**